ChameleonCloud/chi-in-a-box/docs/setup-guides/dev-in-a-box.md

         ./cc-ansible post-deploy
         ```
 12. Use your site!
 You can access it by the following methods:

+    1. All services are listening on the haproxy VIP on "ext_api_veth" interface, so you need a way to get to 192.168.100.0/24.
+       We recommend using `sshuttle` on your local machine, invoked as:
+       `sshuttle -r cc@<floating_ip_address> 192.168.100.0/24`

-    1. Horizon is listening on 127.0.0.1:80, you can access it by forwarding your browser over SSH, for example via sshuttle.
+    2. HAProxy and thus Horizon are listening on 192.168.100.254:80, which you can access after starting sshuttle.
 The username is `admin`, and the password can be viewed by running the following command:

         ```
         ./cc-ansible view_passwords | grep "^keystone_admin_password"